 Liability Insurance Issues in Texas Creating Conflicts of Interests for Liability Insurers:

-People who have been in an automobile accident frequently have difficulty getting their liability insurance to do what it is supposed to do in the automobile accident.
+People who have been in an automobile accident frequently have difficulty getting their liability insurance to do what it is supposed to do in an automobile accident.
 The following are some of the most common issues people have with their auto liability insurance adjuster or adjusters:

 1) I have a judgment against me as a result of a car accident.
 What should I do?
 (If you had insurance – or if you didn’t):